david-abel/simple_rl/README.md

 	agent = QLearningAgent(mdp.get_actions())
 	run_agents_on_mdp([agent], mdp)

-Running the above code will run unleash _Q_-learning on a simple GridWorld.
-When it finishes it will store the results in _cur_dir/results/*_ and open the following plot:
+Running the above code will run _Q_-learning on a simple GridWorld.
+When it finishes it stores the results in _cur_dir/results/*_ and makes and opens the following plot:

 <img src="https://david-abel.github.io/blog/posts/images/simple_grid.jpg" width="480" align="center">